betu55/MyPersonalWebsite/ReadMe.txt

     - In the about bape I couldn't easily make texts float next to my image so I had to use a table which makes the process tiring.

+    - Since the anchor tags are embeded in the <td></td> tag of the table it is hard to maintain the width and height of the anchor tag icons/logos.
+If css was available we could've used the display:"inline"; styling attribute but it is out of our reach in this project.

 -------------------
 3.Lessons Learnt: |
 -------------------